Leen15/docker-s3-dir-backup/README.md

 You can also exclude one or more directories from the backup just adding an empty file `exclude_dir_from_backup` inside every directory.

-Image runs as a cron job by default evey minute.
-Period may be changed by tuning `BACKUP_CRON_SCHEDULE` environment variable.

-May also be run as a one time backup job by using `backup.sh` script as command.

 Following environemnt variables should be set for backup to work:
 ```
 BACKUP_S3_BUCKET=		// no trailing slash at the end!